Freckled Model In Zara Ad Sparks Outcry On Chinese Social Media

 A makeup ad campaign featuring a freckled Chinese model has sparked a debate about beauty standards in China.

-In a lipstick advertisement from the Spanish fashion brand Zara, launched on Weibo, the Chinese equivalent to Twitter, on February 15, a 25-year-old Chinese model named Li Jingwen shows her unretouched face with minimal makeup and red lips.
+In a lipstick advertisement from the Spanish fashion brand Zara, launched on Weibo, the Chinese equivalent of Twitter, on Feb.
+15, a 25-year-old Chinese model named Li Jingwen shows her unretouched face with minimal makeup and red lips.
 But it's not the striking shades of her lipstick that caught people's attention.

 It was her freckles.

 On social media, people took offense at the freckled face because it did not reflect Chinese standards of beauty.
-The images launched a conversation that was eventually viewed a half a billion times.
+The images launched a conversation that was eventually viewed a half-billion times.

 "Are you trying to uglify Asians?" said a user on Weibo.